-As an educational institution, we place a great deal of responsibility on you, the student.
+As an educational institution, we place a great deal of responsibility on the student while creating a policy and support structure to reduce harmful behaviors and risk.
 The decision to use or not use alcohol should be yours and yours alone.
 Peer pressure to use alcohol will not be tolerated.
-It is the view of the College that the illegal use and or abuse of alcohol may be detrimental to students’ health, safety and academic success.
+It is the view of the College that the illegal use and or abuse of alcohol may be detrimental to students’ health, safety, and academic success.
 For those who do choose to use alcohol, Simpson College strongly encourages students to exercise a responsible use and approach to alcohol.
 Though a responsible use approach is difficult to strictly define, the following guide Simpson College’s thinking in this area.

 The responsible student will:

 - Make an informed decision if choosing to consume alcohol.

 - Know, understand, and conform to federal, state, and local laws and Simpson College regulations on alcohol use.